 A recent Huffington Post article discussed a crackdown on prostitution cases in the San Fernando Valley.
 Specifically cases in the Van Nuys and North Hollywood neighborhoods.
 You can be assured that this kind of national, high profile press means that harsh enforcement efforts from the Los Angeles Police Department and Los Angeles City Attorney’s Office will not let up anytime soon.

 The article says that recently elected Los Angeles City Council Member Nury Martinez has identified prostitution in Van Nuys’s Supelveda corridor and surrounding neighborhoods as “one of her top priorities.”
 When a member of the City Council makes prostitution cases a top priority, those accused of prostitution crimes at the Van Nuys Courthouse should not expect a whole lot of leniency from the Los Angeles City Attorney.
 The political pressure to aggressively prosecute is simply too much for a city prosecutor to ignore.

-If you or a loved one have been arrested and charged with prostitution related crime, do not hesitate to contact The Law Offices of Jerod Gunsberg for a free consultation.
-Please call (323) 633-3423 or (310) 210-0744.
-You can also use this confidential email contact form.
+If you or a loved one has been arrested and charged with prostitution or a related crime, do not hesitate to contact the Law Offices of Jerod Gunsberg for a free and confidential consultation.
+We are here to help and can be reached at (323) 633-3423 or via the secure contact form on this page.